CartoDB/training/_posts/2016-06-01-elections-workshop.md

 * **Electoral results:** Use this URL to import the dataset from the Editor `http://bit.ly/1XgsUMb`

-After importing the datasets, in order to be able to join the alphanumeric results with the geodata, we need to add a new column to the geodata.
+After importing the datasets, in order to be able to join the alphanumeric results with the geodata, we need to add a new column.
 If you are syncing the IGN dataset you need to remove the sync.
 Then you can add a new column and name it `cod_ine`.
 Set it as a number column.
-Then you can run this `UPDATE` to generate the INE code from the national code
+Finally you need to run this `UPDATE` to generate the INE code from the national code

 ```sql
 UPDATE